z9er/CyberpunkTHING/Test Page/Framework.md

 **OBSESSIVELY CURATED**

-Stringently tested and preconfigured, we've made sure every mod is 100% compatible and tailored to give you the best possible combination of bug fixes, quality-of-life improvements, and brand-new features
+Stringently tested and preconfigured, we've ensured that every mod is 100% compatible and tailored to give you the best possible combination of bug fixes, quality-of-life improvements, and brand-new features

 **SIT BACK AND RELAX**